🚀 Ace your next technical round with our 2026 Guides:

 Testing is not a luxury; it is the infrastructure of sustainable velocity.
 Unit tests catch regressions in pure logic.
 Integration tests catch contract breakages between modules.
 End-to-end tests (Playwright, Cypress) catch user-facing breakdowns.
 The goal is not 100% coverage — it is confident deployments on Friday afternoons.

-Deep Dive: React animation
+Deep Dive: React grid layout

 // Custom Hook with proper cleanup